alexandrealmeidaferreira/microframework/doc/about.txt

 ##CHANGE LOG
 ###2015-12-24 - version 0.3
+Added /core/FlashMesseger.php it help to create messages between pages, can render in bootstrap alert format Added /js/microframework.js suport to auto close a alert message

+###2015-12-24 - version 0.3
 Added redirect to Controller class
 Added toSetUpdatePDO to SimpleObject to help create an UPDATE statement